microchip-pic-avr-examples/avr128da48-cnano-adc-differential-conversion-mplab/README.md

 ## Setup

-The AVR128DA48 Curiosity Nano Development Board is used as the test platform.
-To integrate the POT Click boards, the Curiosity Nano Base for Click boards is used.
+The AVR128DA48 Curiosity Nano Development board is used as the test platform.
+To integrate the POT Click boards, the Curiosity Nano Base Click boards is used to integrate the POT Click boards.

 <br><img src="images/AVR128DA48_CNANO_instructions.png" width="500">